-Hello World in Rust · Cloudflare Workers docs
+Hello World in Rust

 If

-wrangler preview --watch is running, you'll see the output of your Rust program in your browser a few seconds after you save in your editor.
+wrangler dev is running, you will see the output of your Rust program in your browser a few seconds after you save it in your editor.
 Wrangler watches your project for changes then compiles your Rust to WebAssembly and outputs compiler errors.

 Publish

-And with that, you're finished writing a Cloudflare Workers function with Rust-generated Wasm!
+You have completed writing a Cloudflare Workers function with Rust-generated Wasm.

 Wrangler has built-in support for bundling, uploading, and releasing your Cloudflare Workers application.
-To do this, we'll run
+To do this, run

 wrangler publish, which will build and publish your code:

 In this tutorial, you built and published a Rust-generated WebAssembly serverless function that parses Markdown.
-If you'd like to see the full source code for this application, you can find it on GitHub.
+If you would like to review the full source code for this application, you can find it on GitHub.

-If you enjoyed this tutorial, we encourage you to explore our other tutorials for building on Cloudflare Workers:
+If you enjoyed this tutorial, below you can find other tutorials for building on Cloudflare Workers: